 A corporation is an independent legal entity that exists separate and apart from its owners (shareholders).
 If you are unsure of how to structure your business (corporation, partnership or a sole proprietorship) it is recommended that you seek accounting advice before continuing.

-To incorporate a company in Alberta, you must complete 5 steps:
+To incorporate a company in Alberta, you must complete 5 following steps:

 1. CHOOSE A CORPORATION NAME